 are to be avoided.

 Dogs need to want to work with us and we can teach this through positive motivating, redirecting and fun.
 You do not have to yank a leash every time a dog fails to listen – maybe you just need to make yourself more appealing!
-Food, toys, happy voice and teaching the dog a VERBAL cue ("Ahhh!
-Ahhh!) when you are unhappy and you are going to take a moment and show the dog what to do, as opposed to ear pinching, hauling off and jerking the poor dog around or yelling, make for far more encouraging training.
+Food, toys, happy voice and even teaching the dog a VERBAL cue to try again (only once the dog has a solid idea of what is expected) when you are going to take a moment and show the dog what to do, as opposed to ear pinching, hauling off and jerking the poor dog around or yelling, make for far more encouraging training.

 On the other hand, some techniques such as clicker though very positive, are not for all dogs either.
 I have known dogs to be afraid of the clicker sound.
 Does